microchip-pic-avr-examples/pic18f57q43-cnano-interrupt-mplab-melody/README.md

 <!-- Summarize what the example has shown -->

 This code example showcases the vectored interrupt feature of the PIC18F57Q43.
-This demo is for class of Microchip University 8-bit PIC® MCU Peripheral Deep Dive Interrupt class.
+This demo is for the Microchip University 8-bit PIC® MCU Peripheral Deep Dive Interrupt class.